-Semi-trucks and 18-wheelers were involved in over 112,000 vehicle accidents that caused a serious injury in 2018.
+Semi-trucks and 18-wheelers were involved in over 112,000 vehicle accidents that caused serious injuries in 2018.
 Any accident involving a large truck or tractor-trailer can cause serious, life-altering injuries to drivers and passengers.
 Semi-trucks, 18-wheelers, and tractor-trailers serve an essential purpose to businesses everywhere.
 Yet, they are also some of the most dangerous vehicles on the roads and highways.
 Truck drivers must practice safe driving techniques to prevent serious accidents from happening in the future.

 Here are some valuable trucking tips to know and practice for safer driving.